 If you're visiting Boston, you can see memorials to our fallen heroes.
 Take a moment to visit some of the special reminders of courage that commemorate Boston's commitment through the centuries to independence, freedom, civil rights, and equality.

-The Boston Massacre Memorial set into the pavement marks the spot by the Old State House where five Colonists died during a skirmish against the British troops station in Boston.
+The Boston Massacre Memorial on the Freedom Trail is set into the pavement and marks the spot by the Old State House where five Colonists died during a skirmish against the British troops station in Boston.
 They are considered the first casualties in the fight for American freedom.

 Did the Colonists provoke the Redcoats into firing during an alcohol-fueled street brawl on March 5, 1770?
 The British soldiers had orders not to shoot - but in the midst of the chaos, they fired almost point-blank.
 First to die was African American/Native American ex-slave Crispus Attucks.
 Five years later, the American Revolution began.